Carnot heat engine: As a macroscopic construct

 The Carnot heat engine is, ultimately, a theoretical construct based on an idealized thermodynamic system.
 On a practical human-scale level the Carnot cycle has proven a valuable model, as in advancing the development of the diesel engine.
-However, on a macroscopic scale limitations placed by the model's assumptions prove it impractical, and, ultimately, incapable of doing any work.
+However, on a macroscopic scale limitations imposed by the model's assumptions prove it impractical, and, ultimately, incapable of doing any work.
 As such, per Carnot's theorem, the Carnot engine may be thought as the theoretical limit of macroscopic scale heat engines rather than any practical device that could ever be built.